What is happening - what is currently on my easel or recently completed ...

 I can’t wait to see where my art takes me and I look forward to continue sharing it with you.
 So all that is left to say is a big huge thank you for the amazing support you have shown me.

-And I wish you all a very Merry Christmas and a happy, healthy, safe 2021
+Artfully yours, and I wish you all a Merry Christmas and a happy, healthy, safe 2021

 No new paintings to share but how about a wave from this fella ......

 Oh my!
 Settling into autumn, my favourite season of crisp clean air, falling leaves and bright sunshine.
-The summer mist has evaporated and made way for true vibrant colour everywhere.
+The summer mist has evaporated and made way for true vibrant colour everywhere you look.
 It takes your breath away.

 Sadly we are all experiencing the effects of a second even stronger wave of the nasty COVID-19 monster.
 Things are quickly headed back to a full lockdown.
 We are fortunate to live in Rideau Lakes where outbreaks have remained few and far between.
 Are we better at respecting protocols and our safety as well as our neighbour's?

-As well I have just completed an 18"x24" watercolour commission for a lovely lady in Alberta for whom, some time ago, I had painted her two daughters looking out onto a lake at sunset.
-This commission is of her two sons looking out onto a field admiring the work they love to do and the machinery they run.
+As well, I just completed a second 18"x24" watercolour commission for a lovely lady in Alberta.
+Some time ago, I had painted her two daughters looking out onto a lake at sunset.
+This commission is of her two sons looking out onto a field, admiring the work they love to do, and the machinery they run.
 Mom is delighted and the painting is on its way across the country.

-Social media has become the sole connection to and for the outside world and families and friends and neighbours and medical appointments and essentials shopping.
+Social media has become the sole connection to and for the outside world, to families and friends and neighbours, and medical appointments and essentials shopping.
 The impact on all levels, social, personal, financial, emotional, physical, economical, political will be felt for generations.
 I sit, safely in my home with my husband and my granddaughter.
 We are of an "at risk" age should we be struck by this monster.
-We practice social distancing, masks, gloves, only necessary outings and it's brutal on so many levels.
+We practice social distancing, masks, gloves, only partake in necessary outings; and it's brutal on so many levels.
 Overnight, we become teaching aids, and teachers and counsellors, for teens are made so much more vulnerable than their age already dictates.
-The isolation alone.
+The isolation alone ...
 Everyone has a story, a struggle, fears, concerns.
 We are blessed to be retired, so far healthy and safe.
 I miss and fear for my family beyond imagination.

 Some form of our new daily reality is in place.
 I continue with my painting, a saving grace.
 People are spending so much more time on social media and this has significantly impacted my small local art endeavours.
 I am busy, within its limitations, and eternally grateful.
 It is so very important to keep busy with something, anything and to make sure those you care for do the same.